rendyelang/Supermarket-API/README.md

 Informatics Engineering students of Nusa Putra University - TI23I Class

 Rendy Elang Lesmana | 20230040044
 Siti Nur Aqila L Tokan | 20230040240

 # API Documentation

 Here is the API documentation on the [following page.]()

-# Demo Presentation
+# Demo Presentation Video

 Here is our demo presentation video on the [following page.]()

 # Report

 Here is all of the reports of this REST API Project on the [following page.](./reports/report.md)

+## Closing

+Praise and gratitude to Allah SWT and the prophet Muhammad SAW.
+Alhamdulillah, we have completed this project.
+We would like to thank Mrs. Shinta as the lecturer of the related course who has conveyed knowledge to us, as well as thanks to all the people and aspects involved during the completion of this project 😊.